Lawan Inaugurates 69 Senate Committees - THISDAYLIVE

-Senate President,l Ahmad Lawan on Wednesday inaugurated all the 69 standing committees of the Ninth Senate.
+Senate President, Dr. Ahmad Lawan wednesday inaugurated all the 69 standing committees of the Ninth Senate.

 The full list of members of the committees was read out at plenary on Tuesday by Lawan.